HACC-Hui/docusaurus/docs/requirements/developers.md

 **US-D5: As a team owner, I want to update the team to reflect the current status.**

-Once a team is created, the challenge, skills, tools, and availability can be edited.
+Once an owner creates a team, the challenge, skills, tools, availability, and team members can be edited.
 The team name cannot be changed.

 **US-D6: As a team owner, I want to delete the team.**